carnegie hall

 April 30th, 2024

-This week, Emma and I went to go see a choral music performance at Carnegie Hall.
-I had never been before, despite the fact that it’s one of the most prestigious concert venues in the world and only a nine minute walk from my office.
-A couple living in Emma’s building sing in a choir and invited her to the performance.
-Tickets were twenty dollars, which made the decision easy—it felt like an easy way to enjoy a Monday night.
+This week, Emma and I went to see a choral music performance at Carnegie Hall.
+I had never been before, despite it being one of the most prestigious concert venues in the world and only a nine minute walk from my office.
+Two of Emma’s neighbors who sing in a choir had invited her to the performance.
+Tickets were twenty dollars, and it was an easy yes.

-I had always assumed that performing at Carnegie Hall was an achievement reserved only for the very best musicians.
-I was surprised to learn that, in practice, almost anyone can book out a performance space there.
-The realization didn’t diminish the grandeur of the evening, although it did help explain the twenty dollar tickets.
+A small tangent: I had always assumed that performing at Carnegie Hall was an achievement reserved only for the very best musicians.
+I was surprised to learn that, in practice, almost anyone can rent out a performance space there.
+The realization didn’t diminish the grandeur of the evening, though it did help explain the twenty dollar tickets.

-Emma had bought the tickets and planned the evening, so I went in without any expectations of what we’d be hearing.
-The program turned out to be the music of Ola Gjeilo, a Norwegian composer, performed largely as choral music accompanied by an orchestra.
-The music had a sweeping, cinematic quality, reminiscent of a fantasy epic—something out of The Lord of the Rings or The Elder Scrolls, two of my favorite pieces of media.
+I hadn’t looked into the program beforehand, so I went in without any expectations of what we’d be hearing.
+It turned out to be the music of Ola Gjeilo, a Norwegian composer, performed by a choir and orchestra.
+The music had a sweeping, cinematic quality, reminiscent of a fantasy epic—something out of The Lord of the Rings or The Elder Scrolls.
+It was the type of music I find myself reaching for during long, focused work sessions.